How Can I Find My Passion? A Meaning-Centered Way to Discover What Truly Matters

 Featured image reference – https://pixabay.com/users/JillWellington

-How can I find my passion in life?
+How do I find my passion in life?

 Why don’t I know what my passion is?

-Does passion have to be connected to work?
+Does passion have to be related to work?

-No. Passion can be expressed through relationships, creativity, care, learning, contribution, or community — not only careers.
+No. Passion can be expressed through relationships, creativity, learning, helping others, hobbies, personal growth, community involvement, and many other areas of life.